Zoomed Image

 • History is retained indefinitely by default.
 For large databases, discuss archival policies with your administrator

-• Both manual edits (through the web interface) and automated changes (from discovery or integrations) are recorded
+• Both manual edits (through the web interface) and automated changes (from discovery or integrations) are recorded, and the "Changed By" name in each group heading tells you which -- a real user name for manual edits, or the discovery/batch process name for automated changes

 • If you notice unexpected changes in the history, investigate whether they came from a discovery scan or a user edit